JK1Zhang/Libra/README.md

-# Libra: Mitigating Dual Load Imbalance in CPU and Disk I/O via Cooperative Scheduling in Distributed Key-Value Stores
+# Libra: Mitigating Dual Load Imbalance via Dynamic Cooperative Scheduling in Distributed Key-Value Stores

 ## 1. Introduction

- Distributed key-value (KV) stores are fundamental components of modern computing infrastructure for efficiently storing and manag ing large-scale datasets.
+Distributed key-value (KV) stores are fundamental components of modern computing infrastructure for efficiently storing and managing large-scale datasets.
 Existing distributed KV stores often shard data by key ranges into multiple regions and distribute the regions across multiple nodes.
-However, range-based sharding leads to load imbalance in two critical dimensions: CPU utilization and disk I/O.
- Also, the dynamic and often misaligned characteristics of the two dimensions make it challenging to simultaneously achieve balance in both.
-We refer to this distinctive and challenging issue as dual load imbalance.
-To address dual load imbalance, we propose Libra, a cooperative scheduling framework that monitors the interactions of CPU and disk I/O loads and carefully migrates regions across nodes based on the critical dimension.
-We implement Libra atop TiKV, a production distributed KV store, and show that Libra in creases throughput by up to 72.1% and reduces tail latency by up to 56.7% compared to state-of-the-art approaches.
+However, range-based sharding leads to load imbalance in two critical dimensions: CPU utilization and disk I/O. Observations show that the two dimensions exhibit misaligned and dynamic characteristics.
+Moreover, the tight coupling between the two—where scheduling one affects the other—makes it more challenging to simultaneously achieve balance in both.
+We refer to this distinctive issue as dual load imbalance.
+To address it, we propose Libra, a cooperative scheduling framework that monitors the interactions of CPU and disk I/O loads and carefully migrates regions across nodes based on the critical dimension.
+We implement Libra atop TiKV, a production distributed KV store, and show that Libra increases throughput by up to 72.1% and reduces tail latency by up to 56.7% compared to state-of-the-art approaches.